AgoRapide/AgoRapide/README.md

 Great care has been taken in order to avoid repetitive calculations within the code.
 There is for instance a lot of use of ConcurrentDictionary in order to cache frequent calculations.

 Entity properties however are read from a dictionary, instad of directly.
 This could be an issue if you intensively use certain properties repeatedly.
-In such cases you can always implement traditional cached properties though as needed.
+In such cases you can always implement traditional (cached) property getters as needed.

-## What security features does AgoRapide has?
+## What security features does AgoRapide have?
-There is a focus on offering user friendliness if you so desire.
+AgoRapide has a built in Basic Authentication mechanism.
+If your needed security level is very basic and you desire a focus on user friendliness then you may use this.

-This means that you have the choice of having only the basic authorization done by an "outside" mechanism like Basic Authentication, OAuth or similar.

-You may choose to have further authorization like distinguishing between ordinary users and administrative users of your application done within the library.
-This gives easy administration and friendly error messages.

 Use with caution however!

+For more strict needs you are supposed to supply a more thorough mechanism like OAuth or similar.

+Apart from that there is of course a basic eye to security throughout the library.
+Passwords are salted and hashed for instance and SQL injection / Javascript injection attacks should in principle not be possible.

+But, we would of course be happy for any input from experts in the field of security.

 ## How does AgoRapide relate to Entity Framework and Razor?
 AgoRapide does not use any of these concepts.